ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/1-intro/_index.md

 And much more... as you'll learn in this lab!

-## Your Automation Controller Lab Environment
+## Your automation controller Lab Environment

 In this lab you work in a pre-configured lab environment.
 You will have access to the following hosts: